mcrice123/morphic2/src/pages/book1/book-1-page-58.md

     "\n",
     'The dog blurts out, "HUH?"',
     "\n",
     'Errie replies, "You heard me!
-We don',
-    "'",
-    't TRUST you!
+We don',"'",'t TRUST you!
 Everything was fine until the vines went berserk! ...Then YOU show up!"', "\n\n",

     'Panel 2.',
     "\n",
-    'A close-up on the golden retriever',
-    "'",
-    's face shows moisture collecting under his eyes as he looks down in shame.', "\n",
+    'A close-up on the golden retriever',"'",'s face shows moisture collecting under his eyes as he looks down in shame.', "\n",
-    'A voice offscreen shouts, "We DEMAND an explanation!"', "\n",
+    'A voice off-screen shouts, "We DEMAND an explanation!"', "\n",
     'The dog sniffs and answers, "...It was me."', "\n\n",